 Making a difference in the lives of others and contributing your skills and knowledge for a good cause, no matter big or small, are simply the right thing to do.
-The Hong Kong Project (HKP) is a new university-wide elite capstone course, enabling students to venture through the entire journey from understanding social issues to devising practical plans for implementation.
-The HKP will run as a pilot project for two academic years (2023-24 and 2025-26).
+Launched in 2023-24, the Hong Kong Project (HKP) is an university-wide elite capstone course, enabling students to venture through the entire journey from understanding social issues to devising practical plans for implementation.

 What is the Hong Kong Project (HKP)?